pentagram-lang/pentagram-ideas/plans/errors-and-crashes.md

-# Tacit ideas / Plans / Errors and crashes
+# Pentagram ideas / Plans / Errors and crashes

 ## Error handler marks

 Performance is a key to useful and usable error modeling.
 Errors need to be fast to raise, fast to catch, and fast to ignore if they don't happen.

-To accomplish this, Tacit uses its built-in model of delimited continuations using continuation marks.
+To accomplish this, Pentagram uses its built-in model of delimited continuations using continuation marks.
 The stack unwinds to the error handler and execution continues from that point.
 Errors don't chew up return registers or cycles spent checking return values.

 ## Error data